linksdl/floow-platform-technical-project/README.md

   - DriverUseCaseTest2.java     # Unit test with Mockito

 ### How to install and run this Project? <a name="install"></a>
 If you want to run this project, there are two method can be use.
-However, firstly, you cloud clone this project to your local workspace.
+However, firstly, you cloud clone this project to your local workspace. \n
 `
 git clone https://github.com/linksdl/floow-platform-technical-project.git
 `